 Birthdays are extremely special days when our loved ones shower us with blessings and love.
 The luckiest of us often encounter special surprises and this orchestra conductor got one of the best surprises he could have asked for.
-In a video posted on Reddit by quaver.ch on TikTok, the conductor of the All City High School Band can be seen instructing the band to play music.
+In a video posted by @quaver.ch on TikTok, the conductor of the All City High School Band can be seen instructing the band to play music.
 However, in between the set, the band doesn't follow his direction and instead plays "Happy Birthday" to him.

 The band conductor was extremely surprised as the whole hall erupted to wish him well.
 He has a big smile on his face as the choir sings for him and he waits for them to finish.
 This beautiful video has gathered over 7.7 million views and over a million likes.
 Several people commented on the grand and beautiful gesture and one person commented, "Just imagine, happy birthday played by a full orchestra accompanied by choir, singing for you."
 Another person added, "Yannick is so deserving.
 The best and kindest conductor ever."

 A third person added, "I liked the fact .. he kept smiling even though he found out something is not right."
 Another commented, "I loved watching him hearing them NOT follow him!
 What the heck?
 Lol.
 Surprise!!!"
 Several others noted that this is a moment he will always remember during his life, "So sweet he’s definitely going to remember this night for sure," noted one TikTok user.